vegaprotocol/documentation/docs/tutorials/build-send-transactions.md

 ## Build transactions

-Vega Wallet allows you to send and sign transactions to the Vega network by using the following wallet commands:
+Send and sign transactions to the Vega network by using the following wallet commands:
 * `vegawallet transaction sign`: takes your transaction, bundles it with the metadata discussed above, signs it and returns an base64 encoded representation of the `raw_transaction`
 * `vegawallet transaction send`:  as above, but immediately send the transaction to the network rather then displaying the base64 encoded `raw_transaction`
 * `vegawallet raw_transaction send`: forward the base64-encoded output of `transaction sign` and submits it to the network.

-:::info Transactions and raw_transactions are different A Vega raw_transaction is a base64 encoded bundle containing a Vega transaction, a signature, a public key and target block height.
+:::info Transactions and raw transactions are different A Vega raw transaction is a base64 encoded bundle containing a Vega transaction, a signature, a public key and target block height.

 Inserting a Vega transaction in `vegawallet raw_transaction send` will fail, as it requires a encoded transaction bundle.
-Inserting a Vega raw_transaction in `vegawallet transaction sign` will fail, as it requires a Vega transaction only, without signature or any other data.
+Inserting a Vega raw transaction in `vegawallet transaction sign` will fail, as it requires a Vega transaction only, without signature or any other data.
 :::

-:::warning
+:::warning gRPC only
 Only gRPC commands are supported.

 HTTP REST and GraphQL commands are not supported.